spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

 In computer architecture, the 'workers' are the **pipeline stages**.
 A pipeline stage is a singular piece of hardware with a very specific job, like the "Fetch" unit, the "Decode" unit, or the "Execute" (ALU) unit.

->"I fear not the man who has practised one kick 1000 times but I fear one who has practised one kick 10000 times." ~Bruce Lee
+>"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times." ~Bruce Lee

 The magic of pipelining comes from this specialization.
 Each stage has a very specific job, so as soon as an instruction moves on, the now-free stage immediately pulls in the next one.
 This allows multiple instructions to be processed in parallel, each at a different stage of its life.